By Catherine Austin Fitts and the Solari team, originally published on July 4, 2004

 - The more we support honest and competent mapmakers, the safer and happier we will be.

-- Cancel subscriptions to, and stop watching and reading, corporate media that do not tell us the information we need to know to understand what is going on and how to act in our own best interest.
+- Cancel subscriptions to, and stop watching and reading, corporate media that do not give you the information you need to know to understand what is going on and how to act in your own best interest.

-- Switch to media that provide accurate and useful information designed to ensure the safety and prosperity of its readers.
+- Switch to media that provide accurate and useful information designed to ensure readers' safety and prosperity.

 - Truth or Consequences